Analysis | The long-dead ’2020 was stolen’ claim gets more nails in its coffin

-The theory as postulated by Trump and his allies goes something like this.
-Some group linked to the political left conducted a campaign to systematically submit votes on behalf of dead voters or people who hadn’t chosen to cast a ballot.
+The theory as postulated by Trump and his allies goes something like this: Some group linked to the political left conducted a campaign to systematically submit votes on behalf of dead voters or people who hadn’t chosen to cast a ballot.
 Others used electronic voting machines to alter vote totals.
 This occurred not just across multiple states but within county-level voting systems that are all run independently.
-It occurred in such a way that Biden earned just enough votes in just enough places to carry the Electoral College, suggesting both coordination and a sophisticated ability to track election results that seems to conflict with how we generally understand elections to be run.
+It occurred in such a way that Biden earned just enough votes in just enough places to carry the electoral college, suggesting both coordination and a sophisticated ability to track election results that seem to conflict with how we generally understand elections to be run.

-This rampant effort left all sorts of statistical fingerprints according to Trump’s allies, markers that emerge only following complicated calculations about vote totals and turnout, in the way that you might finally figure out the reason why it makes sense to have a cookie for dessert despite your diet.
+This rampant effort left all sorts of statistical fingerprints according to Trump’s allies, markers that emerge only following complicated calculations about vote totals and turnout, in the way that you might finally figure out the reason it makes sense to have a cookie for dessert despite your diet.
 Despite this rampant theoretical evidence that something iffy happened, there has been no direct evidence of fraudulent efforts uncovered, no person who’s come forward to admit their involvement in a scheme that would require at least hundreds of participants and no physical evidence demonstrating how this effort was supposed to have worked.
 There have been alleged systemic efforts to commit fraud uncovered in recent years, including in North Carolina and New Jersey, but somehow here, despite the scale, attention and significance, no participant has been unmasked and no one has stepped forward to claim the reward of a surfeit of praise and attention from right-wing media for admitting their part in the scheme.

-One of the particularly hard-to-reconcile things about Trump’s claims that the election was stolen from him a year ago was that somehow Republicans who weren’t Donald Trump managed to eke out unexpected victories.
+One of the particularly hard-to-reconcile things about Trump’s claims that the election was stolen from him a year ago was that somehow Republicans who weren’t Trump managed to eke out unexpected victories.
 House Republicans overperformed, as did Republicans in Senate races that were expected to be close.
 Yet somehow the Democrats only decided to target Trump.
 Some hand-waving was required here, often centered on either the idea that the fraudsters themselves were incompetent or rushed or perhaps that this was somehow a classic double-cross.
 You know, that’s exactly what they wanted you to think! — except without it being clear who the “they” are or what the “that” was.

 For 12 months now, those of us with at least one foot in the real world have pointed out that this all collapses under even the most basic scrutiny.
 Doesn’t it make more sense that Democrats were heavily motivated to vote Trump out of office and that Republicans were generally a bit more enthusiastic about non-Trump candidates than Trump himself?
 Doesn’t it make more sense to assume, given the absence of any evidence of rampant fraud, that there is no evidence because there was no rampant fraud?
 To assume that maybe Democrats don’t have a flawless national vote-stealing operation that they leveraged to barely win the House and Senate in 2020?